 The Endowment sponsors a Simplified Pension Plan whereby deposits in an amount equal to 11% of each full-time employee's gross pay is deposited into a self-directed individual retirement account.
 Employees are eligible to participate in the plan from the first day of employment and are fully vested in all funds deposited into their accounts.
-The Endowment's contribution totaled approximately \$109,000 and \$87,000 for the years ended December 31, 2014 and 2013, respectively.
+The Endowment's contribution totaled approximately \$117,000 and \$109,000 for the years ended December 31, 2015 and 2014, respectively.

 In March 2014, The Endowment began sponsoring a 457(b) Deferred Compensation Plan for certain of its management employees.
 Contributions are based on agreements between individual employees and the Endowment and may not exceed the lesser of \$17,500 or 100% of employee compensation.
-Amounts accrued on deferred compensation are payable to plan participants upon severance from employment or attaining age 70 /2.
-The market value of investments and the related obligation to covered employees was \$17,475 at December 31, 2014.
+Amounts accrued on deferred compensation are payable to plan participants upon severance from employment or attaining age 70 1⁄2.
+The market value of investments and the related obligation to covered employees was \$34,362 and \$17,475 at December 31, 2015 and 2014, respectively.

-7. Net Assets
+Net Assets

-Temporarily restricted net assets are restricted for the following purposes at December 31, 2014 and 2013:
+Temporarily restricted net assets are restricted for the following purposes at December 31, 2015 and 2014: